yosefromano/crimsonwool/sites/all/extensions/org.civicoop.civirules/docs/basic-example-immediate-processing.md

 <a href='../img/CiviRules_cookbook_print08.png'><img src='../img/CiviRules_cookbook_print08.png'/></a>

 In the list I will get a list of all actions that are in the extension.
-Some actions will be shipped with the initial extension, but you as a developer you can add you own actions.
+Some actions will be shipped with the initial extension, but as a developer you can add your own actions.

 You also get the option to add a delay, which means a certain time (number of minutes, days, weeks) to wait with the execution of the CiviRule.
 For example you can set a delay of 10 mins so typing errors are corrected before the CiviRule is executed.